Evaluate Your Gym Training

 A lot of new gym-goers go in without a plan.
 They meander around, do a couple of sets on a free machine, then walk on the treadmill for a few minutes and call it good.

 Some exercise is better than nothing at all.
-But, if you do not have a plan, you are not maximizing your time and will have a hard time seeing results.
+But, if you do not have a plan, you are not maximizing your time and will have difficulty seeing results.

 Luckily, this fix is simple -- find a program and stick with it.

-There are lots of free programs available online that you can try out.
-If it is within your means, you might also want to hire a trainer to create a plan just for you.
+There are many free programs available online that you can try out.
+You should hire a trainer to create a plan if it is within your means.

 If you are trying to create your workout plan, make sure it follows this basic format:

-Once you have a program, make sure you stick with it for a few weeks.
+Once you have a program, stick with it for a few weeks.
 It will take a while to see results, so it is essential to be patient and trust the process.

 You Skip the Warm-up